kasrych/AWSCC-CodeQuest-UI-UX/submissions/exercises/day01.md

 <img align="right" width="250px" src="../../assets/alf/alf-ufo.png">

-You've made it—great job!
-Now, here's the scoop: this markdown file is your **canvas**.
-Customize it; let your creativity flow!

-Remember, you're free to add your personal touch, but keep the sacred requirements intact; they are the guardians of order here.
-This markdown file should or may include:

 #### 1. UI and UX analyses for Day 1

-_(just choose the questions you would like to answer and make it concise)_
-<br/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;**User-Experience Analysis:**<br/>

 -   Which website is easier to find the product you are looking for?<br/>